sph-mn/sph-sc-lib/readme.md

 ### integer size
-an imht-set only stores integers of the same type. supported are all typical integer values, from char to uint64_t. the type that sets can take is fixed after compilation.
+an imht-set only stores integers of the same type. supported are all typical integer values, from char to uint64_t. the type that sets can take is fixed and can not be changed after inclusion of the imht-set source file.

 ```
 (define-macro imht-set-key-t uint64_t)